Lirette/Team_Apple/README.md

 ![](documents/Rplot08.jpeg)
 We have many other results that have better accurary in our notebook.
 Specially, we have reached an accuracy of 0.6594 with LinearSVC and Doc2Vec.
 However, this has not materialized in a better submission result.
 As such, it is not reported here.

 The final submission accurcy score is 0.45166.
-We are therefor successful in achieving the benchmark of 0.44583
+We are therefor successful in achieving the benchmark of 0.44583.
+We made a very last submission with our final notebook and got an even better score (which is 0.46916).

 ## Logs